LuyiTian/scPipe/README.md

 The package is under active development.
 Feel free to ask any questions or submit a pull request.

-* [12/12/2020] coplete 1st version of ATAC-Seq module for ScPipe
+* [12/12/2020] complete 1st version of ATAC-Seq module for ScPipe
 * [13/05/2020] initiate ATAC-Seq module for scPipe
 * [21/09/2017] scPipe now uses the *SingleCellExperiment* class.